-Shareholders can make use of National Automated Clearing House ('NACH') facility to receive dividends directly to their bank accounts thereby avoiding the hassles relating to handling of physical warrants / cheques besides elimination of risk of loss in postal transit or fraudulent encashment.
-Therefore, shareholders are requested to provide bank account details to depository participant / RTA, as the case may be, to process dividend payments through NACH mode.
-In case of non availability of bank account details, dividend is paid to shareholders by way of warrants / cheques / demand drafts.
+Shareholders can make use of National Automated Clearing House (NACH) facility to receive dividends directly to their bank accounts thereby avoiding the hassles relating to handling of physical warrants besides elimination of risk of loss in postal transit / fraudulent encashment of warrants.
+Accordingly, shareholders are requested to provide bank account details to their Depository Participants ('DPs') / RTA, to process the dividend payments through NACH mode.
+If there is any change in bank account details, shareholders are requested to advise their DPs / Company's RTA, as the case may be, immediately about the change.

+In case of non availability of bank account details. dividend is paid to shareholders by way of warrants / cheques / demand drafts.